alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 ### 4.2.
 A `Node` class, a `List` class and an `english_words_list()` function.

 The `double` values of section 3’s `Node` won’t do to handle these words, so a new `Node` type is needed.
 Since all the data is in a string literal these nodes don't need to inefficiently-for-C++ copy the words, as would happen with `std::string` values.
-All that’s needed for a value is a `std::string_view` that *refers* to a chunck of the big literal above:
+All that’s needed for a value is a `std::string_view` that *refers* to a chunk of the big literal above:

 [*<small>sorting_singly_linked/Node.hpp</small>*](source/sorting_singly_linked/Node.hpp)
 ~~~cpp